 You can also verify that you’ve reached the API by looking at the network response in the browser console.
 The network response should be

 If these checks fail, the problem may be that you are calling the API incorrectly or that you have other errors in your code.
 Check your API calls and the code in your script.
 If those are correct, see the next section about verifying your port.

-If the above checks fail and you have an on-premise Looker instance, it is possible that the API port needs to be opened on the network infrastructure.
+If the above checks fail and you have a customer-hosted Looker deployment, it is possible that the API port needs to be opened on the network infrastructure.

 The API port should forward to the Looker server.
-For on-premise Looker instances, ask your network administrator to check the API port settings.
-The API port (port
+For customer-hosted Looker deployments, ask your network administrator to check the API port settings.
+The API port default setting is

-19999 by default) should have the same configuration settings as the Looker instance port (port
+19999.
+The API port should have the same configuration settings as the Looker instance port (

 9999 by default).
 Your network administrator should verify that the following settings are the same for the API port as they are for your Looker instance port: